-When availing of capital gains tax exemption on the sale of shares of stock under an income tax treaty, a tax treaty exemption ruling from the BIR shall be necessary in order to completely implement the transfer.
-For sale of shares made outside the PSE, a CAR from the BIR is required before the transfer is registered in the company's stock and transfer book.
+When availing of capital gains tax exemption on the sale of shares of stock under an income tax treaty, a certification on the exemption from capital gains tax pursuant to the tax treaty from the BIR shall be necessary in order to completely implement the transfer.
+For sale of shares made outside the PSE, a CAR from the BIR is required before the transfer is registered in the company's stock and transfer book of the issuing corporation.
 The BIR issues the CAR only after verifying that the applicable taxes have been paid.
-Thus, in lieu of proof of payment of capital gains tax, the tax treaty relief ruling should be submitted to the BIR office processing the CAR.
+Thus, in lieu of proof of payment of capital gains tax, the certification from the BIR confirming the capital gains tax exemption of the seller should be submitted to the BIR office processing the CAR.

-The requirements for a tax treaty relief application in respect of capital gains tax or the stock transaction tax on the sale of shares are set out in Revenue Memorandum Order No. 72-2010 (Guidelines on the Processing of Tax Treaty Relief Applications (TTRA) Pursuant to Existing Philippine Tax Treaties dated August 25, 2010), BIR Form No. 0901-C, other BIR issuances.
-These include documentary requirements such as the supporting contract; stock certificates; the General Information Sheet; secretary's certificate; comparative schedule of Property, Plant and Equipment; financial statements; BIR Form No. 0605; BIR Form No. 2000-OT; and proof of residence in the country that is a party to the income tax treaty.
-Proof of residence of the seller of shares which provides that the seller is a resident of such country under the applicable income tax treaty.
+The requirements for an RFC or TTRA in respect of capital gains tax or the stock transaction tax on the sale of shares are set out in Revenue Memorandum Order No. 14-21 (Streamlining the Procedures and Documents for the Availment of Treaty Benefits, dated March 31, 2021) as clarified by Revenue Memorandum Circular No. 77-21 (Clarification on Certain Provisions of Revenue Memorandum Order No. 14-21, dated June 15, 2021).
+The requirements include an application form for treaty purposes (BIR Form 0901-C for capital gains) and an authenticated/apostilled tax residency certificate duly issued by the tax authority of the foreign country where the seller is a resident.
 If the seller is a juridical entity, authenticated or an apostilled certified true copies of its articles of incorporation or association issued by the proper government authority should also be submitted to the BIR in addition to the certification of its residence from the tax authority of its country of residence.
 The tax treaty relief application has to be filed with the BIR before the first taxable event as defined under Revenue Memorandum Order No. 72-2010, which in respect of capital gains tax, is before the due date for the payment of the DST on the sale of shares.